labwc/labwc.github.io/src/integration.md

 <!--- TODO: remove this once https://chromium-review.googlesource.com/c/chromium/src/+/3750452 is merged -->
 ## Input method on Chromium

-Chromium currently doesn't support [text-input-v3] protocol.
+Chromium (and Electron-based apps) currently doesn't support [text-input-v3] protocol.
 So if you want to use IME with Chromium under labwc, you have following options:

 1. Run Chromium under XWayland